 This greenhouse – built by the husband and wife team at Vaughan House – is the envy of many greenhouse dreamers!
 It is absolutely beautiful.
 It is used to house plants, of course, but also for photo shoots and as a rentable wedding and event venue.

 The frame consists of cedar beams, and old wood-framed windows make up the walls.
-Read more about the build process here.
+This would be an idyllic place to have a wedding!

 4. Greenhouse potting shed in TN